browserengineering/book/book/browsersandweb.md

 dynamic---composed of data from news, blog posts, inbox contents, advertisements, and algorithms adjusting to your particular tastes.

-[^server-side-rendering]: “Server-side rendering” is the process of assembling HTML on the server when loading a web page.
+[^server-side-rendering]: "Server-side rendering" is the process of assembling HTML on the server when loading a web page.
 Server-side rendering is sometimes run in JavaScript, and sometimes even with a [headless](https://en.wikipedia.org/wiki/Headless_browser) browser.